chewbeckie/Xylella_pcrONT/README.md

 bash run_pcrONT.sh -i test_files/test_input -o test_files/test_output -d /path/to/Xylella_ComEC_PCR_amplicons.fasta.blastdb
 ```

-- `-i` flag the input path location with the fastq files
+- `-i` flag the path to the directory containing the input fastq files
-- `-o` flag the output path
+- `-o` flag the path you wish to save the output files at
 - `-d` flag the path to the blastdb for the ComEC amplicon database